REUTERS SUMMIT-EBay CEO confident of getting China payments license

-SAN FRANCISCO, June 17 (Reuters) - Ebay Inc will become the first foreign company to secure a financial payments license in China, CEO John Donahoe predicted, but the retailer is refraining from competing in the more aggressive and local-dominated retail sales sector.
+SAN FRANCISCO, June 17 (Reuters) - EBay Inc's PayPal division will become the first foreign company to secure a payments license in China, CEO John Donahoe predicted, but the e-commerce giant is taking a cautious approach to expansion in the country.

 "I am confident that PayPal will be the first non-domestic company to get a payments license in China.
 That could be in three months or five years," said Donahoe.

 "The evidence would suggest that a non-Chinese company is at a disadvantage.
-We have chosen not to compete aggressively," he said at the summit, held at the Reuters office in San Francisco.
+We have chosen not to compete aggressively," Donahoe said at the summit, held at the Reuters office in San Francisco.

 But "over time you'll see the Chinese domestic economy try to connect with the global one."

-Ebay does around $6 billion of business volume in China currently, much of it Chinese companies selling to the rest of the world as homegrown businesses test global markets.
-Donahoe expects growth there to continue to outpace the rest of the world.
+EBay does around $6 billion of business in China, much of it Chinese companies selling to the rest of the world, Donahoe said.
+He expected growth there to continue to outpace the rest of the world.

-On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay has never been asked to participate in a broad information-gathering exercise.
-But he said it does comply with legitimate requests for data on a case-by-case basis.
+On the recent debate about the extent to which the U.S. government conducts surveillance within its own borders, Donahoe said eBay had never been asked to participate in a broad information-gathering exercise.
+But he said it complied with legitimate requests for data on a case-by-case basis.

-Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is gathering information from a broad swathe of other Internet companies through the Prism program.
+Donahoe personally welcomed the debate that has arisen since news first broke that the National Security Agency is scooping up vast amounts of information about personal communications from a broad swath of Internet companies.